 We believe that we must continue to make substantial investments to support ongoing research and development in order to remain competitive.
 We need to continue to develop and introduce new products that incorporate the latest technological advancements in hardware, storage media, operating system software and applications software in response to evolving customer requirements.
-Our recent shift towards providing more software solutions may create additional challenges for us, particularly in Broadcast.
 Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements.
 We cannot assure you that any such investments in research and development will lead to any corresponding increase in revenue.